 Copyright: Only original articles, voice recordings, photographs, and other artwork will be accepted for publication.
 This said, as your work is done on a voluntary basis for ufcwomen.blog, you retain the rights to your work.
 We do ask that you wait 30 days before submitting elsewhere.

 Bios: We will highlight guest contributors with a short bio and photo at the end of each published work.
-In a season of continued social distancing, we hope this will give women a bit more connection to others within our church.
+This helps a big church feel smaller.
 If you are a regular contributor, you only need to submit the 2-3 sentence bio and headshot once each calendar year.

 Deadlines: The submission deadline for all blog material is no less than one week before publication unless otherwise arranged with the assigning editor.

 - Content: All articles must align with UFC’s statement of faith and fit with the mission of ufcwomen.blog to encourage the women of UFC to move through their days rooted in God’s Word.

 - Length: Each submission may be no more than 1,000 words, including the use of Scripture quotations.

 - File sharing: We use Google docs to share, edit, comment, and approve changes.Your document link should be sent to firstname.lastname@example.org.
 Feel free to follow up your submission with a text to 541.968.9529 to make sure Jaime gets the file.